 Overview of all file inputs for the Dataset Extender app

-The Dataset Extender application is an application meant to help expand your core dataset so that the entire team can access newly generated data.
+The Dataset Extender application is an application meant to help expand your core dataset so that you and the entire team can access newly generated data.
 It is a lightweight app focused on quickly expanding core datasets with newly generated or acquired data that is to be shared with collaborators.

-Note that each run of the Dataset Extender app does result in a new raw table being created so heavy use on the same growing dataset can lead to degraded performance.
+- Note that each run of the Dataset Extender app does result in a new raw table being created so heavy use on the same growing dataset can lead to degraded performance.

-Source Data - a delimited (CSV, TSV) or gzip delimited file that contains the dataset to extend the data with.
+- Source Data - a delimited (CSV, TSV) or gzip delimited file that contains the dataset to extend the data with.
 Note that this file can be no larger than 400 columns by 10,000,000 rows and the file must have a header.

-Target Dataset Record - the dataset that will act as the dataset to be extended.
+- Target Dataset Record - the dataset that will act as the dataset to be extended.

-Instance Type - while a default should be sufficient for most small to medium datasets, if input files large, ensure that the instance is increased to help efficient complete the process.
+- Instance Type - while a default should be sufficient for most small to medium datasets, if input files large, ensure that the instance is increased to help efficient complete the process.